glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 %}

 <div class="warning">
-But the stability, the evolution of the objective function depends on your <b>regularity</b>, your <b>implication</b> and your <b>progress</b>.
+But the stability, the evolution of the objective function depends on your <b>regularity</b>, your <b>implication</b>, and your <b>progress</b>.
 </div>

 The functions $c$ and $q$ are often linked, and it influences generally each one negatively for the
 optimization: reducing the cost reduces the quality, and increasing the quality increases the cost.
-While our optimization consists in reducing the cost, be **efficient**, and in increasing the quality, be **effective**.
-It is often more performant to be firstly effective, then efficient for a given task.
+While our optimization consists in reducing the cost, being **efficient**, and increasing the quality, to be **effective**.
+It is often more performant to be firstly effective, than efficient for a given task.
 Learning to do correctly a task before doing it faster.
-But it is clear, that be effective and efficient (at the same time and in good proportion) is the final goal for each task.
+But it is clear, that being effective and efficient (at the same time and in good proportion) is the final goal for each task.

 <div class="info">
 You can do an analogy with the <b>machine learning</b> algorithm.
 The execution plan is your <b>model</b> owning <b>hyper-parameters</b>, the tasks are rows of your <b>dataset</b> (training, validation, test) and the maximization of the objection function is the step of <b>learning</b>.
-With experience on an execution plan, you can predict the speed of execution and the quality of results.
+With experience in an execution plan, you can predict the speed of execution and the quality of results.
 </div>

 # A methodology of usage

-After having modelled and defined the concepts of the time management, I am interested here by applying it in practice through a methodology.
+After having modeled and defined the concepts of time management, I am interested here by applying it in practice through a methodology.
 Firstly, even if you can model the time management, in my point of view it is an **empirical science**.
 That is to say, you need a methodology to test it, and your knowledge about this science will be provided by your experiences and your observations.

 <div class="info">
-Here the <b>main considered resource</b> is <b>the time</b>, but in practice the methodology could be more complex you could consider other inter-dependent resources to spend like the money or the energy.
+Here the <b>main considered resource</b> is <b>the time</b>, but in practice, the methodology could be more complex you could consider other inter-dependent resources to spend like money or energy.
 </div>

 ## Define your personal context